The Christine Keeler Story: Production

 The film was shot in Denmark over six weeks.

 To promote the film, photographer Lewis Morley photographed Keeler sitting on a chair on the first floor of Peter Cook's Establishment Club, with implied nudity.
 Though the film was never released in the UK, the photo was published in the Sunday Mirror and has since become well-known.

 Release

-The film was twice rejected by the British Board of Film Censors (BBFC) in 1963 and 1969, and the second time was also rejected by the Greater London Council.
+The film was rejected by the British Board of Film Censors (BBFC) in 1963, and in 1969 it was also rejected by the Greater London Council.
 It was never released in the UK, banned in New Zealand, and shown in Australia only after being edited.
 These factors, combined with the BBFC rejection, substantially limited its exposure and profitability.

 In 1971, the film was screened in London at the New Cinema Club by Derek Hill as an act of defiance against the censor.
 Derek Malcolm of The Guardian said "it was scarcely worth seeing even as a curiosity, a fact that Mr Hill openly admits".